jaco-uoeo/jaco-uoeo.github.io/test/Readme.md

 # Section navigation demonstration

-Use the following links to navigate to the start of paragraphs in this documnent.
+Use the following links to navigate to the start of named sections in this document.

 1. [Section 1](#section-1)
 2. [Section 2](#section-2)